 The LS-L50 arrangement was configured with 8 cycloidal propellers, 4 around the aerostat and 4 around the pod, all able to direct thrust in a horizontal or vertical direction up or down – so designed to overcome significant differences between airborne weight and buoyancy, and to control flight.

 This is notional until test flights at full scale are undertaken to properly assess configuration matters and operating needs for the type.
 The pod also has underfloor ballast tanks sufficient for load exchange.

-In addition, freight may be carried in a similar way using a lightweight container (as shown on the right-hand side of the enlarged pod view) for the purpose, picked up or set down wherever desired.
-The benefits are endurance, which helicopters can’t attain, plus design scale-ability to lift considerably more (factors > 10) not possible for helicopters.
+In addition, freight may be carried in a similar way using a lightweight container (as shown on the right-hand side of the enlarged pod view) for the purpose, picked-up or set-down wherever desired.
+The benefits are endurance, which helicopters can’t attain, plus design scale-up ability to lift considerably more (factors > 10), not possible for helicopters.